-U.S. consumer confidence hits 11-month high; house prices gain
+U.S. job market optimism lifts consumer confidence to 11-month high

 "This will likely be interpreted as more evidence that the U.S. economic recovery is back on track following the missteps earlier this year," said Millan Mulraine, deputy chief economist at TD Securities in New York.

 The Conference Board said its consumer confidence index increased 4.4 points to 101.1 this month, the highest reading since September 2015.
-Consumers' assessment of both current business and labor market conditions improved significantly in August.
+Consumers' assessment of both current business and labor market conditions improved sharply in August.

-There was a rise in the share of consumers expecting an increase in incomes and fewer anticipated a decline.
+"This labor differential index supports our view that payrolls is likely to be quite robust in August.
+We expect to see job gains in the 215,000 neighborhood," said Bricklin Dwyer, an economist at BNP Paribas in New York.

+A separate survey last week showed an ebb in consumer sentiment this month.

-The dollar rose to a session high against a basket of currencies after the confidence data, while prices for U.S. government debt fell.
-U.S. stocks were trading marginally lower.
+The dollar rose to a two-week high against a basket of currencies, while prices for U.S. government debt fell.
+U.S. stocks were trading lower as Apple (AAPL.O) shares slipped after European Union anti-trust regulators ordered the tech giant to pay about $14.5 billion in back taxes to the Irish government.

 The consumer confidence report added to strong data on consumer spending, residential construction, durable goods orders and industrial production that have suggested an acceleration in economic growth after output expanded at 1.0 percent in the first half of the year.

-The steady stream of bullish economic reports could give the Federal Reserve ammunition to raise interest rates this year, even as inflation pressures remain benign.
+The steady stream of solid economic reports could give the Fed ammunition to raise interest rates this year, even as inflation pressures remain benign.

+The U.S. central bank hiked interest rates at the end of last year for the first time in nearly a decade, but has held them steady since amid concerns over persistently low inflation.
+Most economists expect another rate hike in December.

 "We advise Fed officials to throw their caution to the wind just like the American consumer is.
 It is time for Fed officials to get back on track and move rates up at a gradual pace," said Chris Rupkey, chief economist at MUFG Union Bank in New York.